TodePond/TodePondDotCom/pondcast/twenty-minute-video/readme.md

 Check out the torn leaf [website](https://tornleaf.gallery) for more information, and please submit something!
 You can submit anything, as long as you follow the format.

-I'm heavily influenced by [surrealist] movements that mixed together all sorts of fields, like art, philosophy, politics, comedy, literature, research.
+I'm heavily influenced by [surrealist](https://www.metmuseum.org/exhibitions/surrealism-beyond-borders) movements that mixed together all sorts of fields, like art, philosophy, politics, comedy, literature, research.
 Let's see if we improve on that in the online age.
 I'd like to make something that feels human, and empathetic, and rebellious.

 There's a good chance that torn leaf fails, but I really want to try.
 So please help!
 [Submit your submission](https://tornleaf.gallery) and invite others as well.
 I want to publish a wide range of diverse voices, including those who normally wouldn't do this sort of thing.

 ## Beyond efficiency

-Last week, I appeared on the [future of coding] podcast's new [episode].
-This time, it was about [Dave Ackley]'s paper, [Beyond Efficiency].
+Last week, I appeared on the [future of coding](https://futureofcoding.org/) podcast's new [episode](https://futureofcoding.org/episodes/070).
+This time, it was about [Dave Ackley](https://www.cs.unm.edu/~ackley/)'s paper, [Beyond Efficiency](https://dl.acm.org/doi/pdf/10.1145/2505340).

-This was an important moment for me because Beyond Efficiency was the paper that got me into coding sand in the [first place].
-Dave's [accompanying video] inspired me to combine falling sand games with a robust-first approach, and the rest is [history](https://youtube.com/@Todepond).
+This was an important moment for me because Beyond Efficiency was the paper that got me into coding sand in the [first place](https://youtu.be/zLP4ZwudAKs?si=ce04Q9X5cOj7mtLz).
+Dave's [accompanying video](https://www.youtube.com/watch?v=7hwO8Q_TyCA) inspired me to combine falling sand games with a robust-first approach, and the rest is [history](https://youtube.com/@Todepond).

 I hope people enjoy the episode and the rabbit hole.

 And that's it for this week!
 Thank you so much for supporting me and my projects, and welcome to all the new supporters this week!
+Whatever you're doing, wherever you are, I hope you have a great week.

-_Days since tode fell asleep: _<br>
+_Days since tode fell asleep: 431_<br>
-_Days since bot went missing: _<br>
+_Days since bot went missing: 396_<br>
-_Days since berd flew away: _
+_Days since berd flew away: 59_